 A report of the survey stated that specific residents referred to as patients, #61, #62 and #47 were not monitored properly and the use of chemical and physical restraints were not used appropriately.
 The report states that MHC did not have a policy for such restraints.

-On March 30th, '16, patient #62 died at Milan Health Care and no cause of death, information or review was provided to CMS.
+On March 30th, '16, patient #62 died at Milan Health Care and no cause of death, informacate residents or to admit new ones would subject Simonton to a \$100,000 fine, according to the report.